Our house rules.

 Our liability to you

-10.3 Subject to clauses 10.4 to 10.7, we accept our liability to you for breach of contract or negligence under principles applied by the courts.
+Except as set out under this section, we may be liable to you for breach of contract or negligence under the principles applied by the courts.

 Your liability to us